Bringing Quirky History to Life with Alternative Heritage

 With Hull and the surrounding area having so many quirky achievements and interesting characters, we decided to launch our own plaques in the form of Alternative Heritage.
 Working with Scribes Digital Print, our team of mavericks compiled a list of people and places that deserve being put in the spotlight.
 Whilst some are factual, others are funny fictional events connected with local lingo, such as “On This Spot 1969: In a Hull dialect triple-whammy, a young lad is overheard saying ‘me mam chowed at me for twagging off’.
 Launched in February, at first we didn’t tell anyone that it was our agency behind the plaques’ mysterious appearance.

 The only clue was the Drunk Animal Creative Studio rooster at the bottom of each one, which got people wondering about the creative minds responsible.
-Following tons of social media engagement, we announced that we were the tongue-in-cheek culprits, which immediately resulted in an interview with Burnsy on BBC Radio Humberside, an awesome feature in the Hull Daily Mail, praise from local councilors, and much more excited chatter on every digital platform there is.
+Following tons of social media engagement, we announced that we were the tongue-in-cheek culprits, which immediately resulted in an interview with Burnsy on BBC Radio Humberside, some great features in national Daily Mail, LadBible, the Hull Daily Mail, praise from local councilors, and much more excited chatter on every digital platform there is.

 Our CEO, Calvin Innes, came up with the idea and loves how much the public has got involved: “It took a lot of work, as we had to get permission from building owners whilst keeping it all under wraps, plus the installation of each one had to be done in the middle of the night when no one was around.
 The surprise factor was incredible, with people around the city spotting them the following morning and scratching their heads.”